gulligull/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * subsetdata: Only the measurements on the mean and standard deviation for each measurement of "fulldata"

 * tidyData: The average of each variable for each activity and each subject of "subsetdata"

+The labels of the included variables, units of measurement, and other information regarding the source data can be found in the codebooks of the input data.